WARNING: ALWAYS SCROLL THE ENTIRE PAGE TO MAKE SURE THAT YOU DO NOT MISS ANYTHING EVERY TIME YOU ARRIVE ON THIS PAGE.

 • Letter grade equivalents of percentage points: A =97-100 A- =93-96 B+ =90-92 B =85-89 B- =80-84 C+ =73-79 C =66-72 C- =60-65 D+ =55-59 D =51-54 F =0-50

 • All homework materials (films, documentaries, videos, readings, etc.) will be available online.
-However, for copyright reasons they will be available via a different web page--meaning this page.If you claim that you cannot see a link for an item on your screen, send me a clear picture of the entire screen, end to end, as an email attachment.
-Reminder: IF there is a missing link (or information) it will affect the entire class, not just an individual.
+However, for copyright reasons they will be available via a different web page--meaning this page.If you claim that you cannot see a link for an item (or some other information) on your screen, send me a clear picture of the entire screen, end to end, as an email attachment.
+Reminder: IF there is a missing link (or test or some other assigned material) it will affect the entire class, not just an individual.
+(In other words, don't run a scam that you cant see the assigned item.)

 • You will be asked to submit a disclaimer that you read the syllabus diligently and will fully abide with all course requirements.